tvarchive/optimusTemplate/Readme.md

 ### First test
 You can learn more about the test which ran on your devices by following our [Android Tutorial](https://github.com/testvagrant/optimusTemplate/wiki/My-First-Android-Test) or [IOS Tutorial](https://github.com/testvagrant/optimusTemplate/wiki/My-First-IOS-Test)

-### Contact
-Our [FAQ](https://github.com/testvagrant/optimusTemplate/wiki/FAQ) covers most of the common issues.
-In case the issue you are facing is not available, you can reach out to us at optimus@testvagrant.com

-### Links to projects leveraging the power of Optimus framework
+### Below are a few sample projects leveraging the power of Optimus framework
 * [Swiggy](https://github.com/testvagrant/optimus_SwiggyTests)
 * [Kik](https://github.com/testvagrant/optimus_KikTests)
 * [Paytm](https://github.com/testvagrant/optimus_PaytmTests)
 * [Scripbox](https://github.com/testvagrant/optimus_ScripboxTests)

+### Contact
+Our [FAQ](https://github.com/testvagrant/optimusTemplate/wiki/FAQ) covers most of the common issues.
+In case the issue you are facing is not available, you can reach out to us at optimus@testvagrant.com